Saevfors Consulting

 In an urban context the availability and transport costs may rule out even adobe-compressed-earth alternatives which require the crucial clay component.

-Bamboo as a permanent construction material, is now an economic alternative if sourced and produced on an industrial scale.
+Bamboo as a permanent construction material, is now an economic alternative if sourced and produced in an industrial scale.
 It’s fast-growing - 3-4 years for construction grade Ø 10 cm - even compared to planted pine species.
 And it´s still long-lasting if treated against insects and mould.

 The KnockedDown project

 An interesting idea by a local contractor in Thailand, was based on bamboo prefab house components to be sold in flat packs, like “Ikea-style”.
 The project was therefore known as “KnockedDown”.
-Just because it was typically an “out-of-the-box” concept it might have had success but finally put on hold because of market uncertainty..
+Just because it was typically an “out-of-the-box” concept it might have had success but finally put on hold because of market uncertainty.

-The result is a totally flush, planar wall panel with a water-resistant exterior.
-The honeycomb concept allows for precise dimensional standards which is essential for prefab production and results in an equal wall thickness all over.
 In this way the natural irregularities of bamboo can be circumvented.
-Vertical bamboo poles provide the load-bearing structure.
-The honeycomb cluster in between, made from cross cut bamboo "left overs", makes an impact resistant wall.
-The same design principle is often used in aluminium shell manufacturing for aircraft.
-Supposedly these short pieces of bamboo could be sourced from bamboo sawmills or dealers at a very low price since they otherwise may be thrown or burnt as waste.
+Vertical bamboo poles provide the load-bearing structure. the stubs, the short pieces of bamboo could be sourced from bamboo sawmills or dealers at a supposedly very low price since they otherwise may be thrown or burnt as waste?
 If they are cut from long bamboo poles already treated with borax, full protection is already there.

 Detailed manual...